-The information for both catalogue and website replaces all of our prior information and shall serve as the basis for your reservations.
+The information for both, the brochure and website replaces all of our prior information and shall serve as the basis for your reservations.

 Please note that there might be other sources to allergies in holiday homes even if pets are not allowed.
 One example is house mites.
-In holiday homes located in free nature, insects can be found.
+In holiday homes located in more rural areas, insects can be found.
 The same applies to silverfish, ants, wasps, bedbugs, woodlice, and martens.
 Cobwebs are made in a very short time, even if the house has been thoroughly cleaned.
-NOVASOL cannot be held responsible for this.
-In addition the appearance of mice and scorpions cannot be avoided.
-Please inform the holiday home owner or his or her representative or the local NOVASOL office in case of large insect incidents in order for us to remedy the problem.
+Novasol cannot be held responsible for this.
+Instances with mice being present cannot be prevented.
+Please inform the holiday home owner or his or her representative or the local Novasol office in case of large insect incidents in order for us to remedy the problem.

 NOVASOL cannot control construction activities in the area.
 There might be noise from construction activities near the holiday home.
-Please always bear in mind that modern society must go on, also in holiday areas.
+Please always bear in mind that business must operate, also in holiday areas.
 Furthermore, you might experience noise from airfields.

-If the remedy requires an unreasonably large effort, the remedy might consist of a replacement house.
+If the resolving the issue requires an unreasonably large effort, this may involve offering a replacement house.
 This decision shall be made at NOVASOL’s discretion.

 It is the tenant’s responsibility to get the name of the NOVASOL employee handling his or her case.
 The tenant shall contribute to the avoidance of worsening any damage, defects or consequential damage and shall also contribute to keeping any financial loss as small as possible for the holiday home owner and for NOVASOL.

-In case of a complaint, the tenant shall grant NOVASOL a reasonable time-limit for a remedy or for the making good of the damage.
-Early departure without prior agreement with NOVASOL is for the tenant’s own account and risk.
-The tenant risks that the rental agreement will not be terminated and he or she risks losing the right for compensation as the tenant makes a remedy or the making good of the damage or a relocation impossible through his or her departure.
+In case of a complaint, the tenant shall grant NOVASOL a reasonable time-limit for resolving the issue or for the making good of the damage.
+Early departure without prior agreement with NOVASOL is atthe tenant’s own expense and risk.
+The tenant risks that the rental agreement will not be terminated and he or she risks losing the right to compensation as the tenant makes resolving the issue or the making good of the damage or a relocation impossible through his or her departure.

-If, in your opinion, a complaint does not lead to a satisfactory solution during your stay, please send NOVASOL a written complaint including your booking number so that we can attend to the matter.
-Please send the complaint no later than 14 days after your rental period to NOVASOL AS, Søvej 2, DK – 6792 Rømø or send an email to kundeservice@NOVASOL.dk.
-NOVASOL does not recognize complaints on the grounds that other tenants received a better holiday home than what is described in the catalogue.
+If, in your opinion, a complaint does not lead to a satisfactory solution during your stay, please send NOVASOL a written complaint so that we can attend to the matter.
+Please send the complaint no later than 14 days after your rental period to NOVASOL AS, Virumgårdsvej 27, DK-2830 Virum, or send an email to kundeservice@NOVASOL.dk.
+NOVASOL does not recognize complaints on the grounds that other tenants received a better holiday home than is described in the brochure .
 Any compensation will only include direct, financial damage.
 NOVASOL or the holiday home owner cannot be made responsible for indirect, financial damage (consequential damage) or any damage of a non-financial character (non-pecuniary loss).

 Central heating means that the building has its own heat production such as a boiler with solid fuel such as coal or wood.